Author has written 7 stories for Mortal Kombat.

 Frankly, I don't care if he is OOC.
 The MK games are awesome, but they leave a lot to the imagination, and the whole point of fan fiction is to fill in those discrepancies however we choose.
 My vision might not jive with yours.
 There's nothing wrong with that, it just means we have different ideas about how things should be.
 If you don't like my interpretation, that's cool, but I strongly suggest you write your own so that readers have an opportunity to gain a new perspective.
 Okay, end of rant.

 This story is complete.
 Finally.
 LOL

 When I started Frostbitten, I didn't originally plan for it to be left on a cliffhanger, but as it happens I had to do just that because that's where the story naturally felt like ending.
 So The Curse of the Dragon Medallion picks up exactly where Frostbitten left off.
 It loosely follows the events of MK: Deception, starting with Raiden's sacrifice and moving forward as Earthrealm's Champions try to figure out a way to defeat Onaga.

-I'm really excited about this story because I've got so many awesome things planned for it and for you, the reader.
-I'm going to introduce the Hydromancers and the Cryomancers, and I've constructed very elaborate cultures for each one.
-I'm going to explore the landscape of Outworld more than I ever have, and hopefully have even bigger and better fights than in my previous stories.
-Obviously, there will be some familiar characters - some you want to see, some you don't want to see - but there's also a whole bunch of new faces joining the party.
-In this story, I'm introducing Fujin, Hotaru, and Kenshi as well as a few new OCs.
+I'm really excited about this story because I've introduced the landscape and politics of Outworld in a way I've never seen anyone else do, and I've explored the various cultures therein, particularly the Hydromancers and the Cryomancers, but also the Shokan, the Centaurs, and the Osh Tekk.
+There are some familiar characters - some you want to see, some you don't want to see - but there's also a whole bunch of new faces joining the party.
+In this story, I introduced Fujin, Hotaru, and Kenshi as well as a few new OCs.
 You might even say that Sub-Zero's Dragon Medallion is a character too.

 TALES OF THE LIN KUEI